Look at Me (Geri Halliwell song): Music video

-The accompanying music video for "Look at Me" was directed by Vaughan Arnell and filmed in Prague, Czech Republic, as well as at Highgate Cemetery in London in March 1999.
+The accompanying music video for "Look at Me" was directed by Vaughan Arnell.
+The video was filmed in Prague, Czech Republic for two days beginning on 18 March 1999.
+Additional footage was filmed at Highgate Cemetery in London in March 1999.
 It was first shown during a press conference in Manhattan on 9 April 1999, before its televised premiere on BBC One's Top of the Pops on 22 April.
 The music video features four versions of Halliwell: a vamp, a bitch, a virgin, and a sister; she stated that she was "laughing at the stereotypes of women" with these depictions.
 Most of the music video is black and white, except in one scene in the middle of the video, during the funeral of Halliwell's stage persona "Ginger Spice".
 She is seen sporting red hair with blonde highlights and a red thorn crown while laughing with eyes wide open.
 According to herself, the ruby slippers worn by "Ginger Spice" were a reference to the film The Red Shoes (1948).
 As the video nears its end, Halliwell and her male dancers are dancing on a large staircase and then in front of a fountain.
 At the end of the video, a message saying "Geri's back!" is shown, with a picture of Halliwell skinny dipping, ending with a double-story lower case g decorated with a halo and an arrowhead tail.
 An alternate version using pixelization on Halliwell's buttocks was also released.